prak8/q-a/README.md

 Description

 Enter the question
-Tokenize the question and extract the entities, nouns or verbs Apply the extracted object into a search field on wikipedia Parse the summary on wikipedia, locating the entity, noun and verb token associated with the question If succesfully located the provided tokens, print the associated entity object, along with the verb placement as scripted.
+Tokenize the question and extract the entities, nouns and verbs Apply the extracted object into a search field on wikipedia Parse the summary on wikipedia, locating the entity, noun and verb token associated with the question If succesfully with locating the provided tokens, print the associated entity object, along with the verb placement as scripted.